Network Preference Dynamics using Lattice Theory: Introduction

-Before we discuss parallels of our work to other literature, e.g., in opinion dynamics, and more formally define the preference dynamics problem we consider here, we take a moment to address an ``elephant in the room'': Do preferences, even, change?
-To be sure, it is widely believed that preferences are stable, and that apparent fluctuations in preferences are, actually, the result of changes in information (e.g.,~prices, in an economic setting), not the preferences themselves \cite{stigler1977}.
-Dissenting voices, few and far between \cite{hansen1995}, suppose that preferences can, in fact, change due to factors of external influence, e.g.,~by other agents, and internal coherence, i.e.,~altering inconsistent preferences.
-In our model of preference dynamics, we take into account both elements of preference change.
+We propose an entirely new methodology that relies on imposing an information order on preference relations (Section \ref{sec:lattices}) to reason about incomplete preferences which, also, is capable of modeling preference change (Section \ref{sec:dynamics}).
 Mechanisms of preference change include revision, contradiction, as well as addition and subtraction of alternatives \cite{hansen1995}.
 Our message-passing model of preference dynamics, based on the algebraic lattice structure of preference relations, incorporates elements of both revision (the join operation) and contradictions (the meet operation).
-We remain agnostic to the ``preference change'' debate.
-Avoiding the chicken-or-the-egg, our conception of preference dynamics can be construed as either an explanation for how preferences are formed in the first place, or how confounding variables affect the perceived expression of preference.
+Avoiding the philosophical question as to whether preference can in fact change (see \cite{stigler1977}), our preference dynamics model can be viewed as a process for how preferences are formed in the first place as new information is revealed.
 The ``true'' preferences of agents, then, are, perhaps, those that are stable: they are equilibrium points in a preference dynamical system.
 We characterize the stable preferences and discuss sufficient conditions for when they are computable (Section \ref{sec:stable}).